Trips of EU residents - annual data (tour_dem)

 11.1.
 Quality assurance

-To assure the quality of processes and products, Statistics Estonia applies the EFQM Excellence Model, EU Statistics Code of Practice and the ESS Quality Assurance Framework (QAF).
-Statistics Estonia is also guided by the requirements provided in § 7. „Principles and quality criteria of producing official statistics” of the Official Statistics Act.
+To assure the quality of processes and products, Statistics Estonia applies the European Statistics Code of Practice and the Quality Assurance Framework of the European Statistical System (ESS QAF).
+Statistics Estonia is also guided by the EFQM Excellence Model and the requirements in § 7 “Principles and quality criteria of producing official statistics” of the Official Statistics Act.

 11.2.
 Quality management - assessment